 If you want to stand out and pay a hefty price for it, the Mini Countryman is the perfect car to meet that need.
 Refreshed for the 2021 model year, the Countryman gets a new grille, new front and rear bumpers, plus standard LED headlights.

 On the plus side, the newest rendition of this bulked-up Mini comes with a vast array of powertrains to choose from (four, one of which is part electrical) and some fun standard features like its panoramic sunroof which would command a premium with most of its competitors.
 But lack of standard smartphone integration and the absence of Android Auto connectivity altogether make it a hard choice in 2021 when even entry-level sedans offer both on every trim level.

-Looking at the Countryman’s powertrain lineup, we start with the base engine, a 1.5-liter turbo-3 that will deliver a decent 134 horsepower, especially for the Mini’s size.
-The first available upgrade is a turbo-4 that comes under the Countryman S trim and will belt out 189 horsepower to make for quite a fun driving experience.
-But, if nimble handling is what you’re after, then the John Cooper Works might spike your interest at a whopping 301 horsepower.
+Looking at the Countryman’s powertrain lineup, we start with the base engine, a 1.5-liter turbo-3 that will deliver a decent 134 hp, especially for the Mini’s size.
+The first available upgrade is a turbo-4 that comes under the Countryman S trim and will belt out 189 hp to make for quite a fun driving experience.
+But, if nimble handling is what you’re after, then the John Cooper Works might spike your interest at a whopping 301 hp.

 Pros: Stylish inside-out – a smooth ride – comfortable seating –one of the most advanced and intuitive infotainment systems in the industry